 A diagnosis is a word or phrase used by a medical professional to identify a disease or condition a patient suffers from, for which the patient needs medical care.
 A diagnosis is identified after a physical exam of the patient.
 Clinical CPT codes that describe signs and symptoms may be used if that is the only thing the physician knows about the patient’s condition.
 If the patient is suffering from an acute or chronic condition, the medical billing and coding professional must identify, in the Alphabetic Index, if there are separate entries at the same indentation level.

 What is a Medical Procedure?

 A medical procedure is a medical surgery or therapeutic procedure on or within the patient’s body that is intended to achieve a result for the patient.

-Familiarity with using the ICD-10-CM coding system is an important part of a medical billing and coding professional’s job.
+Familiarity with using the ICD-10-CM & CPT coding system is an important part of a medical billing and coding professional’s job.
 The ICD-10-CM coding system can be learned by attending a vocational school which offers courses on this topic.

-Are you interested in learning more about clinical coding and ICD-10-CM coding systems?
+Are you interested in learning more about basic clinical coding, CPT codes and ICD-10-CM coding systems?
 Gwinnett Colleges & Institute’s Medical Billing and Coding programs will provide you with the opportunity to learn insurance coding and processing, medical administrative procedures, and the regulatory requirements in the healthcare delivery system.
 School externships provide the opportunity to apply the medical billing and coding skills learned in the classroom in actual medical settings.
 Gwinnett Colleges & Institute offers medical billing & coding courses to gain essential skills and training to achieve entry-level positions in this career field.
 These medical billing & coding courses will be the first step in starting a rewarding career.